pranayreddy2825/keysync-lite-mvp/README.md

 ## 🧠 Qdrant – Adaptive AI Memory (The Brain of KeySync Lite)

-KeySync Lite doesn't treat Qdrant as a simple vector lookup.
+KeySync Lite doesn't treat Qdrant as a simple vector index.
 Qdrant is the **core memory layer** that makes the product behave like a learning brokerage brain instead of a generic chatbot.

 ### What We Store in Qdrant

 We use multiple Qdrant collections, each representing a different slice of the brokerage's memory:

-- **`keysync_knowledge`** – Area guides, community descriptions, developer information, FAQs, and internal playbooks about how the firm sells and positions Dubai properties.
+- **`firm_knowledge`** – Area guides, community descriptions, developer information, FAQs, and internal playbooks about how the firm sells and positions Dubai properties.

-- **`properties`** – The firm's inventory: descriptions, areas, bedrooms, price bands, type (rent/sale/off-plan), and images, all embedded for semantic search with payload filters (e.g., area, budget, bedrooms).
+- **`properties`** – The firm's property inventory: descriptions, areas, bedrooms, price bands, type (rent/sale/off-plan), and images, all embedded for semantic search with payload filters (e.g., area, budget, bedrooms, firm_id).

+- **`personas`** – Embeddings of our three AI agents (Sarah, Priya, Omar) and their communication styles, strengths, and target lead profiles, tuned to each firm's brand tone and business model.

 - **`lead_memory`** – Every processed lead becomes a Qdrant point with its message embedding, score, priority, persona used, channel, recommended properties, and outcome (converted/lost/no_response/in_progress).
-This collection enables adaptive learning by storing what worked and what didn't.

-This turns Qdrant into a unified memory graph of **knowledge, inventory, and conversion outcomes**.
+This turns Qdrant into a unified memory graph of **knowledge, inventory, behavior, and results**.

 ### How Qdrant Powers Each Lead

 For every incoming lead, KeySync Lite runs a multi-step pipeline where Qdrant is hit several times:

-1. **Context retrieval (`keysync_knowledge`)**
+1. **Context retrieval (`firm_knowledge`)**
-   We embed the lead message with Gemini and query Qdrant to pull the most relevant Dubai-specific knowledge and firm-specific snippets.
+   Gemini embeds the lead message and queries Qdrant to pull the most relevant Dubai-specific knowledge and firm-specific snippets.
 This keeps responses grounded and reduces hallucinations.

-2. **Adaptive persona selection (baseline rules + `lead_memory`)**
+2. **Persona selection (`personas` + `lead_memory`)**
-   We start with rule-based persona selection (intent, budget, area, keywords), then query `lead_memory` for similar past leads.
-We analyze conversion rates per persona and bias the selection toward agents who historically convert similar leads best.
-This creates a learning system that gets smarter over time.
+   We compare the current lead against persona embeddings and past leads to decide whether Sarah, Priya, or Omar is the best fit, biasing toward personas that historically convert similar leads.

-3. **Property matching (`properties`)**
+3. **Property matching (`properties` + filters)**
    When the lead is ready for recommendations, we combine:
    - Gemini embeddings of the lead,
    - Qdrant vector search over the `properties` collection,
-   - And payload filters like area, budget range, bedrooms, and firm_id,
+   - Payload filters like area, budget range, bedrooms, and firm_id,
    to return properties that are both semantically relevant and commercially viable.

 4. **Learning from outcomes (`lead_memory`)**